 The aquarium hosts feeding events, 30 displays and a walking trail.
 There are also various tropical fish visitors at the aquarium.

 Bray head is a 241m hill found at the end of the Bray Promenade.
 The walk up to the top offers beautiful views of Bray and the surrounding area.

-In conclusion, Bray is a great place to spend some time, particularly if you are looking for outdoor activities and restaurants.
+Bray is a great place to spend some time, particularly if you are looking for outdoor activities and restaurants.
 Even the aquarium gives visitors the option to do something indoors if the weather is a bit gloomy.